 The most important key to success at trial is preparation.
 You may rest assured that Mr. Pflaum will be well prepared to take your case to trial by meeting with you, discussing strategies, meeting with witnesses, hiring experts, and preparing trial exhibits.

-Call the Law Offices of David Pflaum to help you with your case
+Call the Law Offices of David Pflaum For Legal Representation

 Vista – Escondido – Carlsbad – Fallbrook – Oceanside – Encinitas – Solana Beach – San Ysidro – Chula Vista – San Diego – Carmel Valley – Pacific Beach – Del Mar – San Marcos – El Cajon – La Costa – Leucadia – La Jolla – Mission Beach – Imperial Beach – North Park – Hillcrest – Rancho Santa Fe – Poway – North County – South Bay – Coronado – Miramar – Scripps Ranch – Rancho Bernardo – Ramona – Mission Hills – Bonita – Point Loma – Valley Center – Bonsall